 Certain municipal ordinance provisions regulating satellite dishes, wireless communications towers, and amateur radio towers have been preempted by federal statute and agency rules adopted by the FCC.
-For a detailed discussion of this issue, see MMA's "Telecommunications Facilities" information packet, which is available on MMA's website at www.memun.org.
+For a detailed discussion of this issue, see MMA's "Telecommunications Facilities" and "Wireless Towers" information packets, which are available on MMA's website at www.memun.org.